atefsaeed2010/datacard/README.txt

 WARNING:

-This channel driver is in beta stage.
+This channel driver is in alpha stage.
 I am not responsible if this channel driver will eat your money on your SIM card or do any unpredicted things.